 November 2013: Waited to see if I would miscarry naturally.
 It did not happen.
 Was prescribed misoprostol (the abortion pill) to force a miscarriage.
 First round did nothing at all.
 Second round resulted in an enormous amount of pain and bleeding.
 However, I did not even pass the sack.
 Ended up having a D&C later that week.
 Follow up appointment after D&C showed surgery went well.

 December 2013: Met with RE again, post-miscarriage.
-The plan is to try to get to the bottom of my miscarriages.
+The plan was to get to the bottom of my miscarriages.
 Genetic bloodwork came back fine for both of us.
-Gave about 10 vials of blood; waiting on results.
-Waiting to see if there are male factors.
+Gave about 10 vials of blood.
 Had a water sonogram; no abnormalities or fibroids or cysts inside my uterus.

 January 2014: Got test results back.
 One test was borderline, another was positive for a blood-thickening auto-immune issue.
 Given my history of 2 miscarriages, it was enough for my doctor to take notice.
 As a result, he put me on baby aspirin and will give me something stronger if I get pregnant.
 Told us to try on our own for a month or two.
 If not, come in again on CD 3.
 My guess is that Clomid and and IUI will follow.

-April 2014: Had our first IUI in March.
-We weren’t exactly textbook in following the instructions.
-I wasn’t surprised that it was a BFN this time.
-We had IUI#2 this month.
+April 2014: IUI#2.
 Resulted in a BFN.
 Our numbers were better and our timing was better (the next day after the surge; last time, we had to wait another day because they are closed on Sundays).
 They also offered us an additional IUI the next day because our numbers were a little low.
 However, in spite of this, we still had a BFN.

-May 2014: We had IUI#3 at the end of this month.
+May 2014: IUI#3.
 Numbers were okay; they gave us the option of coming in again for an additional IUI this cycle.
-However, my insurance only covers 6 IUIs, lifetime.
-At present, this last IUI really counted for 4 of the 6, since we had 2 last time.
+However, my insurance only covered IUIs, lifetime.
+This last IUI really counted for 4 of the 6, since we had 2 last time.
 I opted not to have a second one for this cycle, which would leave us with only one remaining.

 July 2014: Began birth control pills for IVF on June 30th and officially began the IVF process.
 Birth control pills for about 2 weeks.
 Then, the injections started – Follistim 225mg, Menopur 1ml, daily.
 About a week in, we added Ganarelix as well.
 Egg development on target.
 Retrieval occurred on July 31st with 22 eggs retrieved, 19 fertilized, and 17 embryos.
 Began taking Crinone 8% gel cream (progesterone), Estrace (Estradiol), and Doxycyline upon retrieval.
 Continuing to take baby aspirin (was off it a few days before retrieval) and pre-natal vitamins.

-April 2, 2015: 37 weeks, 1 day – our beautiful, rainbow babies arrived!
-Michael Robert (6 lb, 4 oz) and James Anthony (5 lb, 12oz) made their appearance and changed our lives forever.
+April 2, 2015: 37 weeks, 1 day – our beautiful, rainbow babies arrived via C-section (A was head down, B was breech) : Michael Robert (6 lb, 4 oz) and James Anthony (5 lb, 12oz) made their appearance and changed our lives forever.